Hospital Bag List: What to pack in your hospital bag

 Socks – Many women say their feet get cold during labor.
 These labor socks are super cute and fun.
 Why not, right?

 Water Bottle – Drink as much water as they’ll allow before/during labor.
 Then drink A TON after to prepare for breastfeeding.

 This is MY FAVORITE water bottle.
 It’s honestly amazing for new moms because it’s non-plastic, insulated, big (but not heavy,) and super easy to loop one finger around while juggling a diaper bag, a newborn, your phone, wallet, keys, and the dirty diaper you need to toss in the trash on the way out.

 THIS Breastfeeding Pillow – I don’t know why the Boppy pillow is the more popular pillow for new moms.
-This one works for everything you need and is just better.
-I labored leaning against this pillow twice and it’s amazing.
-It was the ONLY thing that kept me comfortable in my third trimester too.
-It’s honestly the best pregnancy pillow/breastfeeding pillow ever.
-I loved having it to breastfeed while me and Baby got used to each other at the hospital, then later at home.
-It’s great for doing tummy time too.
+This one is just better.
+And it works for everything you need!
+I labored leaning against this pillow twice and it was amazingly comfortable.
+It was also the ONLY thing that kept me comfortable in my third trimester.
+It’s honestly just the best pregnancy pillow/breastfeeding pillow ever.
+I loved having it to breastfeed while me and Baby got used to each other at the hospital, then later at home as Baby grew.
+It’s even great for doing tummy time too!
 I rave about it more here.

 Slippers – For wearing around hospital room while laboring and walking the hall during recovery.
 I recommend either a comfortable slip-on shoe or slippers you can easily get on, but also won’t flop off your feet while you walk during labor…because you don’t need something annoying you right then.